-Req.no Content 1.23001 Weapons shall not be designed so that they violate international law.
-Thus weapons with a non-dis- criminatory effect that causes unnecessary suffering or excessive injury are forbidden.
-1.23002 Each project concerning the study, development, new acquisition or modification of weaponry or methods of warfare shall be reported to the Delega- tion for Supervision of Weapon Projects.
-Comment: Notification to the delegation shall be carried out at an early stage and in cooperation with the Armed Forces.
-1.23003 Booby traps that look like civilian utility goods, or which are marked with internationally recognised safety symbols, shall not be developed.
-1.23004 Laser weapons mainly for use against people (anti- personnel laser weapons) shall not be developeD.
-1.23005 Weapons intended to poison shall not be devel- oped.
-1.23006 Incendiary weapons that have a non-discriminatory effect, or are mainly intended for anti-personnel use, shall not be developed.

-Req.no Content 1.23007 Weapons that are difficult to aim at a specific tar- get shall not be developed.
+Req.no Content 1.203.001 A Weapons and ammunition shall not be so designed that they violate applicable international law and conventions to which Sweden has acceded.
+Comment: Thus, there is a ban on weapons that have an indiscriminate effect, that unnecessarily aggravate suffering or cause unnecessary damage.
+1.203.002 A Each project concerning the study, development, new acquisition or modification of weaponry or methods of warfare shall be reported to the Delegation for Supervision of Weapon Projects.
+Comment: Notification to the delegation must be carried out at an early stage and in cooperation with the Armed Forces.
+1.203.003 A Booby traps that look like civilian utility goods, or which are marked with internationally recognised safety symbols, shall not be developed.
+1.203.004 A Laser weapons mainly for use against people (anti-personnel laser weapons) shall not be developed.
+1.203.005 A Weapons intended to poison shall not be developed.
+1.203.006 A Incendiary weapons that have a non-discriminatory effect, or are mainly intended for anti-personnel use, shall not be developed.
+1.203.007 A Weapons that are difficult to aim at a specific target shall not be developed.
 Comment: This requirement applies, among other things, to weapons used for carpet bombing.
-1.23008 Weapons that may cause extensive, long-term, severe damage to the natural environment shall not be developed.
-1.23009 High explosive shells designed primarily for anti- personnel purposes shall have a minimum weight of 400 grams.
-1.23010 Mines shall not be designed to be of similar appear- ance to civil utility goods, neither may they be marked with internationally recognised safety sym- bols.
-1.23011 Bullets shall not be easily expanded or flattened in the human body.
-1.23012 Bullets shall have a full metal jacket and not have notches (cf. dum-dum bullets).
+1.203.008 A Weapons that may cause extensive, long-term, severe damage to the natural environment shall not be developed.

+Req.no Content 1.203.009 A High explosive shells designed primarily for antipersonnel purposes shall have a minimum weight of 400 grams.
+1.203.010 A Mines shall not be designed to be of similar appearance to civil utility goods, neither may they be marked with internationally recognised safety symbols.
+1.203.011 A Bullets shall not be easily expanded or flattened in the human body.
+1.203.012 A Bullets shall have a full metal jacket and not have notches (compare dum-dum bullets).

-5.3 REQUIREMENTS IN CHAPTER 3
+5.3 REQUIREMENTS IN CHAPTER 3 WEAPONS